ssb22/CedPane/README.md

 Auchan is a trademark of Groupe Auchan.
 Baidu is a trademark of Baidu Online Network Technology (Beijing) Co.
 Ltd.
 Baofeng is a trademark of Fujian Nan'an Baofeng Electronics Company Ltd.
+Bentley is a trademark of Bentley Motors Limited of Crewe.
 Bing is a registered trademark of Microsoft Corp.
 BitBucket is a trademark of Atlassian Pty Ltd.
 Bluetooth is a registered trademark held by the Bluetooth Special Interest Group.